thescalaguy/software-architecture-as-code/README.md

 ## About

 This is the companion repository to my blog post on creating software architecture as code.
-Here you'll find the Structirizr DSL files for the notification delivery system that was discussed in the post.
+Here you'll find the Structurizr DSL files for the notification delivery system that was discussed in the post.

 ## Running the project